 Louisville Nature Center is a place where you can explore, learn about, and enjoy nature.
 The Louisville Nature Center features butterfly and dragonfly gardens, wildlife exhibits, hiking through Beargrass Creek State Nature Preserve, and children's activities.
 If your toddler is a fan of flowers, butterflies, and animals, she will love the Louisville Nature Center.

-The Ogle Center at Indiana University Southeast in New Albany, Indiana, hosts a number of free shows for children throughout the year.
+The Ogle Center at Indiana University Southeast in New Albany, Indiana, hosts a number of free shows for kids throughout the year.
 Every year brings new shows which are appropriate for children of all ages.

 There are tons of free events for children of all ages going on every day at Louisville Free Public Library locations all over the city.
 Babies and toddlers especially enjoy story time at the library.